oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/forms.md

 Validation
 ----------

-The validation rules are loaded from _Resources/config/validation.yml_ and annotations as it is commonly done in Symfony applications.
-So, all validation rules are already defined for an entity are applicable in Data API as well.
+The validation rules are loaded from *Resources/config/validation.yml* and annotations as it is commonly done in Symfony applications.
+So, all validation rules defined for an entity are applicable in Data API as well.
-Also, by default, Data API is used two validation groups: *Default* and *api*.
-If you need to add validation constrains that should be applicable in Data API only you can add them in *api* validation group.
+Also, by default, Data API uses two validation groups: **Default** and **api**.
+If you need to add validation constrains that should be applicable in Data API only you should add them in **api** validation group.

 Forms
 -----

-The forms are used in Data API are isolated from forms are used on UI.
+The Data API forms are isolated from UI forms.
 It is done to avoid collisions between them and to prevent unnecessary performance overhead in Data API.
-As result of this isolation all form types, extensions and guessers are required in Data API should be registered separately.
+And as result all Data API form types, extensions and guessers should be registered separately.
 There are two ways how it can be done:

 - using application configuration file
-- tagging form types, extensions and guessers by appropriate tag
+- tagging form elements by appropriate tag in the dependency injection container

-To register new form elements using application configuration file you can add _Resources/config/oro/app.yml_ in any bundle or use _app/config/config.yml_ of your application.
+To register new form elements using application configuration file you can add *Resources/config/oro/app.yml* in any bundle or use *app/config/config.yml* of your application.
 The following example shows how it can be done:

 ```yaml
 oro_api: